A Diary Not Written for You

 Before checking your phone in the morning, remind yourself of Marcus Aurelius's most famous morning reflection: that you will meet difficult, ungrateful, and selfish people today, but that they cannot hurt you because they do not know what is truly good, and you have the power to choose how you react to them.

-For a deeper dive into how this ancient text fits into modern life, listen to the 47-minute discussion in our Meditations conversation page, or explore other classic thinkers in our guide to philosophy books that changed how people think.
+To hear how this ancient text fits into modern life, listen to the 47-minute discussion in our Meditations conversation page, or explore other classic thinkers in our guide to philosophy books that changed how people think.